preco21/eslint-config-legacy/README.md

   ecmaVersion: 5
 ```

+**Note:** However, ESLint might still show you error or warning since this sharable config is created in mind that you are in ES2015+ environment.
+In this case, you can safely disable the rule manually.

-### Config composition
+### Composing configs

-Basically, every top-level config described above enforces to use [ECMAScript modules][esm] and `esnext` features via `Babel`.
+By default, the top-level configs described above enforce you to use [ECMAScript modules][esm] and `esnext` features via `Babel`.

-If you don't want to those features, then you can pick what you needs from `rules` directory:
+If you don't want to be enforced by this rule to use them, you can choose what you just need and compose your own rules from `rules` directory:

 `.eslintrc.yml`: